mjknj18/2019-NYC-Airbnb-Property-Data-Analysis/README.md

 #### Property Type Counts

-1. Group cleaned data by property type.
+1. Group the cleaned data by property type.
-2. Count total occurances of each property type.
+2. Count the total occurances of each property type.
-3. Plot bar graph of total property counts.
+3. Plot a bar graph of total property counts.

 #### Unique Host Counts
-1. Group cleaned data by property type and filter by host identification number.
+1. Group the cleaned data by property type and filter by host identification number.
-2. Count total nummber of unique host identification numbers per property type.
+2. Count the total nummber of unique host identification numbers per property type.
-3. Plot bar graph of unique hosts per property type.
+3. Plot a bar graph of unique hosts per property type.